-- If the power of attorney is created to authorize the agent to execute deeds, the principal must record the document with a clerk’s office in the county where the property is located.
-A list of offices can be found on this webpage (scroll down to “Holdings by County”).
+If the power of attorney is created to authorize the agent to execute deeds, the principal must record the document with a clerk’s office in the county where the property is located.
+A list of offices can be found on the County Government Records webpage.

 New Jersey General Power of Attorney – Allows the agent to control the principal’s financial affairs.
 This power of attorney is non-durable and will terminate upon the principal’s disability or incapacity.